 A potent herb native to the Mediterranean, rosemary has been used for centuries to season food, as a medicine, and even as an ornamental plant.

-Rosemary grows as a woody little shrub, similar to thyme, but with longer needle like leaves, and thicker stems.
+Rosemary grows as little shrub, with long needle like leaves, and a thick woody stem.

 Varieties of Rosemary

-The most common variety of rosemary (Rosmarinus officinalis), is easily grown at home during summer, in most herb and vegetable gardens.
-It’s makes an attractive ornamental plant with purple little flowers that bees and other insects love.
+The most common variety of rosemary (Rosmarinus officinalis), is easily grown at home during summer in most herb and vegetable gardens.
+It makes an attractive ornamental plant with purple little flowers that bees and other pollinating insects love.

 Rosemary can be grown in a traditional garden setting or in containers.
 An easy to grow herb that can be grown in zones 1 - 10, rosemary is only really hardy to zone 9 and will usually die in temperatures under 30F.